line72/usbmdistros/website/content/products/aevangelist-enthrall_to_the_void....md

 ---
+actualPrice: $17.00
-title: "Aevangelist - Enthrall to the Void..."
+album: Enthrall to the Void...
-date: 2021-06-22T16:40:32
-draft: false
-artist: "Aevangelist"
+artist: Aevangelist
-album: "Enthrall to the Void..."
 categories:
 - Vinyl
+date: '2021-06-26T15:22:41'
+draft: false
 images:
-    - "/images/covers/aevangelist-enthrall_to_the_void....jpg"
+- /images/covers/aevangelist-enthrall_to_the_void....jpg
-thumbnailImage: "/images/covers/aevangelist-enthrall_to_the_void...-thumb.jpg"
-actualPrice: $17.00
 inStock: true
+thumbnailImage: /images/covers/aevangelist-enthrall_to_the_void...-thumb.jpg
+title: Aevangelist - Enthrall to the Void...
 ---

 ## Vinyl